sarahyhong/10cfinalproject/README.md

 6/5-6/9 - I finally learned how to add an image onto Qt!
 I was struggling a lot with this but I finally figured it out.
 I think the next step would be to try to make these objects interact with each other somehow.

 6/10 - I had a lot of trouble trying to figure out how to make a label change into "Good Job!" when the user checks the right boxes and clicks OK.
 I will do some more research on how to do this tomorrow.

+6/11-6/14 - Unfortunately, I have not figured out how to make the "OK" box work.
+I thought I would have more time to finish the project but I didn't get the chance...
+I will definitely be working on this in my own time.